zaid-ali789/mind-mitra/SETUP_GEN_AI.md

 ## 🎭 **Hackathon Demo Script**

-**"Our AI wellness companion Mitra uses Google's Gemini-1.5-Flash to provide real-time emotional analysis and therapeutic support.
-Watch as it analyzes speech patterns, identifies complex emotional states, and responds with evidence-based therapeutic techniques - all in real-time through voice interaction."**
+**"Meet Mitra, powered by Google's revolutionary Gemini 2.0 Flash - the most advanced AI model available!
+Watch as it demonstrates next-generation emotional intelligence, analyzing micro-emotions and psychological patterns in real-time.
+This represents the future of AI-powered mental health support with breakthrough therapeutic capabilities through voice interaction."**

 ## 🚨 **Troubleshooting**